 Sometimes, the hotel is the only place I want to see and be.
-I’m not talking about losing touch with the world in an overly indulgent all-inclusive, either, but about being surrounded by art, architecture, culture, history and the best that a country can offer.
+I’m not talking about losing touch with the world in an overly indulgent all-inclusive, either, but being surrounded by art, architecture, culture, history and the best that a country can offer.

 I’m of the belief that a destination’s best hotels are destinations in and of themselves; places worthy of visiting, touring and observing.
 These hotels herald iconic status, weaving themselves into the city’s fabric.
 (What better example of that than the Plaza Hotel?)

 Sometimes, they can be architectural masterpieces that push the envelope in a way no other large-scale building can, like the Sunrise Kempenski Hotel Beijing that recently opened late last year.
 Other times, they play host to meaningful social events like the Magic Ball at the Copacabana Palace in Rio, the most exclusive annual Carnival event.
 They’re as enchanting to travelers as they are to locals and they almost always exist for the benefit and pleasure of both people.

 Elements of local culture often appear on the food and drinks menu, the art hangs from the walls, the music plays in the evening, the spa treatments and even the furnishings in the bathrooms are thoughtfully presented.
 The past, present and future of a place are sometimes interwoven as one.
 Talk about showcasing the best of a place.

 It’s a personal thing but on every trip I like to scope some of the most intriguing, spectacular properties in the place where I’m heading.
 It won’t necessarily be where I’m staying—in fact, it often isn’t, since champagne tastes on a beer budget is a pretty apt oh how I travel—but I always schedule time to spend in at least one, even if just for a drink.